 Purchase of Company Common Stock

-Periodically, NCR purchases its common stock as part of a systematic repurchase program authorized in December of 2000 to offset the dilutive effect of the employee stock purchase and option plans.
+Periodically, NCR purchases its common stock as part of share repurchase programs authorized by the Board of Directors in 1999 and 2000.
 The table below shows the number and dollar amount of shares purchased for the following periods.